Neftedollar/Reaction/README.md

-# FAsyncReactive
+# Re:Action

-FAsyncReactive is Async Reactive (Rx) for F#.
-Currenty a playground project for experimenting with functional programming and async reactive (Async Observables) in F# using simple functions instead of classes and the traditional Rx interfaces.
+Re:Action is lightweight Async Reactive (Rx) library for F# and [Fable](http://fable.io/) and [React](https://reactjs.org/)

+Currenty a playground project for experimenting with writing MVU-based web applications using async reactive functional programming (Async Observables) in F#.
+The project is heavely inspired by [Elm](http://elm-lang.org/) and [Elmish](https://elmish.github.io/) but currently a separate project since it does not have any dependencies to any of these projects.

+Re:action uses simple functions instead of classes and the traditional Rx interfaces.
+Some of the operators uses mailbox processors (actors) to implement the observer pipeline in order to avoid locks and mutables.
+This makes the code much more Fable friendly so the code can be easily transpiled to JavaScript.

 ```f#
 type Notification<'a> =